 Questions

 If suppliers have concerns about the virtual card campaign, departments can assure them that the enrollment campaign is legitimate and virtual card is Stanford’s preferred payment method.
+Suppliers can also decline the virtual card payment enrollment invitation when they are contacted by JPM.
 For further questions, contact Nini Cruz, Director of Payment Services at @email.